ngx-archive/nginx-extras-docs/docs/lua/acme.md

 ```

-To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.
+To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-acme [v0.7.0](https://github.com/fffonion/lua-resty-acme/releases/tag/0.7.0){target=_blank}
+This document describes lua-resty-acme [v0.7.1](https://github.com/fffonion/lua-resty-acme/releases/tag/0.7.1){target=_blank}
-released on Jun 25 2021.
+released on Jul 22 2021.

 <hr />